aeveltstra/maskies/README.md

 ## A text adventure horror survival game.
 ### Try not to die.

+## The programming has yet to complete
+This game is not finished.
+You are welcome to try it out and play it to its end... but you will find it just stops and breaks at some point.
+Or at several points.
+Check back for updates!

 ## Starting the game

 ### On MS Windows: